sebastiankasprzak/aws-amplify-workshop-react-native/03-appsync/README.md

 ---

-### Optional - To mock and test the API locally, you can run the mock command:
+### To mock and test the API locally, you can run the mock command:

 ```bash
 $ amplify mock api